thallard/minishell_tester/README.md

 ## Overview

-All features of this tester are :
+The tester contains these features :
 - ``Built-in (echo, export, cd, unset, pwd & exit)``
 - ``All separators (pipes and semicolons)``
 - ``Redirection (<, >, >>) and redirection of stder (2>/dev/null)``